MartinaB91/project1-html-css/README.md

 4. In section source, select main branch and save.
 5. Wait until GitHub has created your link to the deployed site.
 ## Credits
+This section describes things used for building this website.
+Special thanks to my mentor Reuben Ferrante for great support.
 #### Code
 [Bootstrap](https://getbootstrap.com/): Used for the navbar and also for icon in timeline.